 Live music and theatre is on show all year round at the Seymour Centre, and you can get cheaper tickets if you head for the Student Rush just before curtains up.

 Performances by the Sydney University Dramatic Society (SUDS) are also held at the Cellar Theatre during semester.
-If you’re an aspiring director or thespian, join SUDS or visit its website for more details.
+If you’re an aspiring director or thespian, join SUDS or visit their Facebook page for more details.